Perturbative Unorientable JT Gravity and Matrix Models: New Results in Matrix Models

 \subsection{New String Equations}

 It is evident from \eqref{eqn:density} that we have to determine the operators $T_k,S_k$, and there is a well defined algorithm to determine them outlined in \cite{Brezin:1990dk}.
-For the $k^{\text{th}}$ minimal model we can write the following factorization equation
+For the $k^{\text{th}}$ minimal model we can write the following factorization equation\footnote{Technically we will be working with the operator $-iP_k$, if $P_k = \left(\mathcal{H}^{k - \half}\right)_+$.
+This factor of $i$ can be restored by modifying the factorization in terms of $T_k$ and $S_k$, but the functions $g_i$ would remain unchanged, and so would all of our other results.
+The details can be found in Appendix \ref{apdx:PDO}.}

 The operator $P_k$ is $(2k-1)$-order differential operator where the coefficients are functions of $u$ and its derivatives.
 Notice how this differs from writing $P_k = S_k^\dagger T_k$ with $T_k,S_k$ previously defined in eqn. (\ref{eqn:generalTSdef}).
 There, the two individual operators were defined in terms of separate families of functions. which we called $g_i,h_i$.
 By imposing that the factorization be anti-self-adjoint and setting some integration constants to 0 (see \cite{Brezin:1990dk}) one can reduce the number of functions so that $T_k,S_k$ depend on the same family of functions.
 The new factorization in eqn. (\ref{eqn:factorization}) amounts to setting